bernardosulzbach/bernardosulzbach.github.io/random/computational-photography.md

 # Vector differential operators

-The ∇, or nabla, or is a vector differential operator which takes derivatives of the quantity on which it was applied to.
+The ∇, or nabla, is a vector differential operator which takes derivatives of the quantity on which it was applied to.

 The gradient is the result of the application of ∇ to a scalar field in order to produce a vector field.